MarcCollado/enron/README.md

 * POI labels (boolean, represented as integer):
   * `poi`

-Here's a real example extracted from the dataset.
+Here's a real example extracted from the data set.
 ```
 "SKILLING JEFFREY K":
   {'salary': 1111258,